 We then proposed to create a position for someone to make the link between the laboratories and IT.
 Eventually, I started doing this myself.
 It is mainly a coordinating role.
 I was also assigned the AVG part.
 It is now a broad function.

 You map out processes by means of process diagrams.
-You look at how things run and which IT components play a role in this.
-If a problem needs to be tackled, we tackle it together with the IT service managers.
-Testersuite also plays a role in this.
+You look at how things run and which IT components play a role in them.
+When a problem needs to be tackled, we tackle it together with the IT service managers.
+This is where Testersuite also plays a role.

 That was NEN-EN-ISO 15189:2012.
 The CCKL used to issue certificates to laboratories for this.
 Nowadays, it is the ISO certification.